William Alexander Morgan: Arrest and execution

 On October 16, 1960, Castro ordered Morgan's arrest due to counter-revolutionary activities.
 Three days later, Morgan was arrested while attending a meeting for the National Institute for Agrarian Reform, to which he had been summoned.
 Morgan was formally charged with plotting to join and lead the counter-revolutionaries who were active in the Escambray Mountains.
 On March 11, 1961, shortly after a military trial at La Cabaña fortress, Morgan, then 32 years old, was shot by firing squad with Fidel and Raúl Castro in attendance.
 One month later, 1,500 CIA trained counterrevolutionaries unsuccessfully invaded Cuba at the Bay of Pigs resulting in Castro officially declaring the Revolution a socialist endeavor.

-Olga María Rodríguez Farinas was tried with him in absentia.
+His wife, Olga María Rodríguez Fariñas, was tried separately.
 She was found guilty of co-conspiracy and sentenced to 30 years in prison.
 She was released after 10 years.
 She left for the United States in 1980 during the Mariel boatlift.
 In a series of interviews with The Toledo Blade in 2002, she admitted that she and her husband had begun running guns to anti-Castro guerrillas because they were opposed to Castro's pro-Soviet leanings.
 She also said she wanted Morgan's U.S. citizenship restored and his remains returned to the United States for reburial.
-The newspaper stories prompted two Democratic members of the United States House of Representatives, Charles Rangel and Marcy Kaptur, to travel to Cuba in April 2002 to meet Fidel Castro and ask him to return Morgan's body, and Castro agreed.
+The newspaper stories prompted two Democratic members of the United States House of Representatives, Charles Rangel and Marcy Kaptur, to travel to Cuba in April 2002 to meet Fidel Castro and ask him to return Morgan's body.
+Castro agreed but the remains were never found.

 In April 2007, nearly 50 years after the government stripped him of his rights in 1959 for serving in a foreign country's military, the U.S. State Department declared that Morgan's U.S. citizenship was effectively restored.